-Dasong Xuanhe Yishi records the end of the Northern Song Dynasty (960 — 1127) and the establishment of the Southern Song Dynasty (1127 — 1279), and stories of many people's struggles and fights during this chaotic era.
-It is the prototype of Water Margin.
+Dasong Xuanhe Yishi records the end of the Northern Song Dynasty (960 — 1127) and the establishment of the Southern Song Dynasty (1127 — 1279) and stories of many people's struggles and fights during this chaotic era.
+It is the prototype of the Water Margin.

-Meanwhile, novels became commercialized during this period, when more scholars started to write novels as a career, or means to make money.
+Meanwhile, novels became commercialized during this period, when more scholars started to write novels as a career or to make money.

-Though in the entire ancient history of China, the most talented scholars considered poetry, prose, essays, and historians the most elegant kinds of literature.
+In ancient China, the most talented scholars considered poetry, prose, essays, and historians the most elegant kinds of literature.